Vinnytsia: Bus

-Health Care
+Healthcare

-As for the 2022, the city's health care system is represented by more than 40 treatment and preventive medical institutions, 16 of which are communally owned by the city of Vinnytsia.
-There are more than 60 private medical institutions.
+As for the 2025, the city's healthcare system is represented by more than 40 treatment and preventive medical institutions, 12 of which are communally owned by the city of Vinnytsia.
+There are more than 49 private medical institutions.

 Vinnytsia Regional Clinical Hospital named after Mykola Pirogov of Vinnytsia Regional Council was founded in Vinnytsia in 1805 as the first municipal hospital, and under the name of Mykola Pirogov has been operating since 1917.

-Today, the hospital is a multidisciplinary, highly specialized, curative and preventive health care institution, whose mandate is to provide medical assistance to patients in 22 specialized areas.
+Today, the hospital is a multidisciplinary, highly specialised, curative and preventive health care institution, whose mandate is to provide medical assistance to patients in 22 specialized areas.
 12 clinical departments and cycles of Vinnytsia National Medical University named after Mykola Pirogov are located in the centers and departments of the hospital.

 Vinnytsia Regional Clinical Treatment and Diagnostic Center for Cardiovascular Pathology is a specialized medical facility that provides routine and emergency medical care to patients with diseases of the circulatory system.
 The institution has 5 departments and a clinical diagnostic laboratory, where 186 medical workers work.
 The operating units of the center provides coronary angiography (diagnostics of heart vessels), stenting of damaged arteries, open heart surgery.

-Sport and Sportsmen
+Sport and sportsmen

+The sport in the city of Vinnytsia is concentrated around the Tsentralnyi Stadion (Central Stadium), which was built back in 1949.
+The stadium is built to hold competitions in many sports.

+Since establishing the Vinnytsia Oblast in 1932, Vinnytsia became its administrative center.
+The city became the center of cultural life (including sports) in the whole region formerly known as Podolia.

-FC Nyva Vinnytsia (former "Locomotive") was created in 1958.
-During the Soviet Union, "Niva" from Vinnytsia was on good terms, not among the best, but it showed decent results against the background of other clubs of the Ukrainian SSR.
-Vinnytsia won the championship of the republic twice, in 1964 and 1984, and in 1972 and 1973 Lokomotiv even won the Cup of Ukraine.
-On January 21, 2021, Niva player Artur Zahorulko became the club's president.
+In 1958, the football team of masters Lokomotiv was established in Vinnytsia, today known as Nyva Vinnytsia.
+The team was established for the All-Soviet competitions in Class B (tier 2).
+Initially, it was intended to be located in Kyiv (first owner Southwestern Railways), but, due to politics, it moved to Vinnytsia.
+It was the only team from the region (Vinnytsia Oblast) that competed at the All-Soviet competitions.
+While competing at the Soviet competitions, Nyva Vinnytsia won the republican championship of the Ukrainian SSR twice, in 1964 and 1984.
+On 2 January 2021, Nyva player Artur Zahorulko became the club's president.